Development in the context of

 The roles of parent and child genetics

 In my postdoctoral research, I am testing a multi-dimensional model of the influence of enriching caregiving in early life on socioemotional and cognitive development.
 Leveraging data from the Bucharest Early Intervention Project and the Texas Twins Project, my research will address the role of genetics in models of the impact of the caregiving environment on child development.
-In contrast to a biodeterministic perspective, this research seeks to highlight the importance of the environment both above and beyond and in interaction with genetics on children's development.
+In contrast to a biodeterministic perspective, this research seeks to highlight the impact of the environment both above and beyond and in tandem with genetics on children's development.

 Role: Project design, management, grant writing, data analysis, dissemination.
 Funding: NICHD (PI Lucy King)

 The goal of this project is to better understand how the perinatal environment, including the hormonal milieu in utero and postnatal interactions with caregivers, influences neurodevelopment in infancy.
 Findings from this study advance scientific knowledge concerning the impact of early experiences on risk for mental health difficulties.